Tensorized orbitals for computational chemistry: Tensorized orbitals

-{\it Validation of the whole algorithmic chain.} To validate the entire procedure, we make use of Gaussian orbitals for which all these contributions are known analytically.
+To validate the entire procedure, we make use of Gaussian orbitals for which all these contributions are known analytically.
 We use the package pyscf \cite{sun2018} for this benchmark.
-Figure \ref{fig:2} shows a calculation of all the matrix elements fo the LiH molecule in the STO-6G basis set (first three panels) together with the resulting CCSD(T) calculation (last panel).
+Figure \ref{fig:2} shows a calculation of all the matrix elements for the LiH molecule in the STO-6G basis set (first three panels) together with the resulting CCSD(T) calculation (last panel).
 This is a mere validation that we can calculate the {\it inputs} of the many-body problem, to be solved by any suitable mean.
 We find that $n=16$ and $\chi = 17$ (with $\chi\approx 60$ for the MPS $P_{\vec r}^\alpha$ and MPO $U_{\vec r_1,\vec r_2}$) are sufficient to reach chemical accuracy for all matrix elements as well as the final total energy.
 Interestingly though, a slightly coarser discretization of $(2^{12})^3 \approx 6. \ 10^{10}$ points is not sufficient, showing that the arbitrary resolution available with tensorized orbitals is really needed.

 For a target accuracy at $1m$Ha on the energies ($n=16$, $\chi=17$), the computing time to compute all matrix elements is CPU $\approx n [78 A(M) + 0.18 B(M)]$ milli-seconds on a single computing core with $A(M) = M(M+1)/2$ and $B(M)= M(M+1)(M^2+M+1)/8$ counting the number of different elements in respectively $S_{ij}$ and $V_{ijkl}$.
-This translates into about $30$s for the present example which can be trivially parallelized and further optimized (see supp. mat.).
+This translates into about $30$s for the present example which can be trivially parallelized and further optimized.
 While this is not competitive with the specific method for Gaussian orbitals, it is fast enough for \emph{not} being the bottleneck of the calculation, in particular when an accurate many-body solver such as CCSD(T) [CPU$\sim M^7$ at half filling] is used.